Manage private apps in your Splunk Cloud deployment

 - Vetting – Package is in the validation process.

 - Approved – Package has passed all AppInspect checks or you have chosen to acknowledge the Splunk General Terms regarding potential impact of known issues and proceeded to allow installation.

 - Installed – Package is installed on your Splunk Cloud deployment.

 - Rejected – Package did not pass AppInspect checks.
-This means that either some checks failed, or some manual checks were detected that must be reviewed by the Splunk AppInspect team.
-Click View Report to see which checks failed.
+Issues must be addressed before installation in Splunk Cloud.
+Click View Report to see failures or issues.

 - Failed message – Package validation did not complete due to some issues, for example, issues with the AppInspect service.
 Click More Info to find out why the package failed validation.